ValentynJK/nasa-api-project/notes.md

 ## Clusters and improving Node performance
 1. To use clusters you need to make your node process state less.
 Keep information in db

+## CI&CD
+1. CI - continuous integration is a part of code improvement which involves writing code, testing and building it.
+CI is the practice of automatically building, testing, and integrating code changes as they are made to catch and fix integration issues early in the development process.
+Generally checks whether code could be installed and build on server side